-7) Both TCP ACK packets and link layer ACK/NAK packets are assumed to be error-free.
+7) We assume that both TCP ACK packets and link layer ACK/NAK packets are error-free.
 This is reasonable in most cases since their length is much smaller when compared with data packets.
 Furthermore, they constitute control traffic with higher priority so that more powerful forward error correction (FEC) schemes should be used to protect them from losses.